pyudev/pyudev/doc/index.rst

 Index`_.
 Refer to the :doc:`changes` for a list of important changes since the last release [#changes]_.

-The binding is implemented in pure Python atop of ctypes_, contains no native code and has no dependencies.
+The basic binding is implemented in pure Python atop of ctypes_, contains no native code and has no dependencies.
 The only requirement is Python 2.6 or newer, Python 3 is supported as well.
+Morever, ``libudev`` must be available at runtime to ``import pyudev``.

+The toolkit integration modules in :mod:`pyudev.pyqt4`, :mod:`pyudev.pyside` and :mod:`pyudev.glib` require some libraries from the corresponding toolkit.
+Refer to the documentation of these modules for a more precise description.

 Installation is rather simple, just run::

    pip install pyudev

-Additionally libudev must be available at runtime in order to import :mod:`pyudev`.

 Documentation